Orchestre des Réfugiés et Amis

 With the Arts Council of Northern Ireland as the principal funder, musicians involved have been writing and rehearsing songs, pushing intercultural music boundaries and raising awareness about Refugees whilst also challenging the theory of Intercultural Arts itself.

-The group have remained somewhat of an enigma and since launching the project in 2016 the musicians involved have shied away from an overwhelming amount of media interest and interview requests with only a rare BBC Radio Ulster live performance.
+The group have remained somewhat of an enigma and since launching the project in 2016; the musicians involved have shied away from an overwhelming amount of media interest and interview requests with only two online filmed recordings published recently for public viewing on youtube.
+A BBC Radio Ulster performance with four musicians from the group and a live performance recorded on a mobile phone featuring some of the group at The Braid Ballymena.
 With local musician and Refugee support activist Joby Fox at the helm as the music director and photographer Rashid Khaidanov as the visual director, the Orchestre des Réfugiés et Amis has sparked much curiosity and is the inspirational sound of humanity at its best.

 Immersive Performance & Workshop Programme